8 Min

 I suppose I could have been called an entrepreneur, using today’s language.

 I took myself back to school—in the UK, we call it college if you are over 18 years of age—to get my primary education.
-Whilst doing this, I continued running the charity pro bono.
+While doing this, I continued running the charity pro bono.
 It wasn’t a paid role.
 Two years of education and volunteering later, I finally had some basic qualifications under my belt to add to my work experience, so I was ready to get a paid job.

 Back then, my community worker role had a twofold purpose: